UK-FreshwaterJellyfish/UK-FreshwaterJellyfish.github.io/_pages/about.md

 **How many** freshwater jellyfish did you see?
 (1, <10, 10-100, 100-500, 500-1000, more than 1000)

 We’d be very grateful if you could also **provide a photograph or a video** of your sighting!
 If you are comfortable catching freshwater jellyfish, please put a couple in a jar and contact us soon.
 Catching freshwater jellyfish could be an important way to help us learn more about them.

+Please [connect with us here](mailto:john.terenzini@plymouth.ac.uk).
+Include time/date when you observed freshwater jellyfish, location where you saw them (name of waterbody, location name, or coordinates), and how many freshwater jellyfish you saw.
+You can also attach photos and videos (or links to videos) to your email.
+Thank you very much for your observation!